by Bill Lewis II

 Your agency should have a policy, guideline or specific (and documented) training addressing the situation.
 Some will say “Make it a written policy.”
 Some will say “Let’s take care of it through documented training.”
 Officer discretion should be considered and factored into a policy or training because each incident will vary but the general situation will not.
 Regardless, documented training and education should be mandatory.

 Can we tell our officers “If you are being bitten by one of our police dogs and it is not a life-threatening situation, do not kill it”?
 Yes.
-And, if we properly train our officers and prepare them, it will not be a difficult decision to make.
+And, if we properly train our officers and prepare them, it will be a conditioned response and not be a difficult decision to make.

 Serious injuries to suspects often are a result of resistance.
 Many police dogs have “attempted” to bite a suspect unsuccessfully or caused abrasions and scratches in lieu of puncture wounds.
 Some puncture wounds have required sutures, others have not.